jwhuang42/ansible-script/hadoop/deploy_handbook.md

 **Note**: This is probably not needed for production environment, but you may use this during cluster set up test or upgrade.

-The following shutdown guide will close everything starting from a Hadoop cluster with HA YARN and HA HDFS. you can use a subset of the command to shut down components as needed, just make sure **the commands are executed in the small to large order**.
+The following shutdown guide will close Hadoop cluster with HA YARN and HA HDFS.
-Otherwise, the data might be corrupted!

 1. Check the running processes.
    ```